murtazapatel89100/FluxFeed/scripts/README.md

 ## Platform Considerations

-These shell scripts are designed for **Linux** environments.
-For cross-platform support and advanced automation, use:
+These shell scripts are designed for **Linux** environments only.

-- The `fluxfeed` binary from releases
+For cross-platform support and advanced automation, download the pre-built binaries:
-- The `setup-env` utility from [go-utils](https://github.com/murtazapatel89100/go-utils)
+- **setup-env** binary from [go-utils](https://github.com/murtazapatel89100/go-utils) - For automated environment setup
+- **fluxfeed** binary from [FluxFeed Releases](https://github.com/murtazapatel89100/FluxFeed/releases) - For complete automation